fastify/fastify/docs/HTTP2.md

 ## HTTP2

-_Fastify_ offers **experimental support** for HTTP2 starting from Node 8.8.0, which includes HTTP2 without a flag. _Fastify_ supports HTTP2
-both over HTTPS or over plaintext.
-Note that HTTP2 is available only for node versions >= `8.8.1`.
+_Fastify_ offers **experimental support** for HTTP2 starting from Node 8 LTS, which includes HTTP2 without a flag; HTTP2 is supported both over HTTPS or over plaintext.

 Currently none of the HTTP2-specific APIs are available through _Fastify_, but Node's `req` and `res` can be access through our